+Narratives that infantilize Black, Indigenous and racialized peoples have been part and parcel to the 500 yearlong construction of the house of modernity.
+Key Western philosophers, such as Kant and Dewey have participated actively in the reproduction of narratives that justified slavery and colonialism.
+Modernity is still widely perceived (within the house of modernity itself) to be a civilizational move away from a form of immaturity associated with savagery and racial inadequacy.
+However, many Indigenous, Black and racialized cultures associate immaturity with the elevation of individualism, fragility and the negation of responsibility (e.g. Sonya Renee Taylor, xxxx), which are characteristics of modernity itself.
+We understand this immaturity of modernity also creating in modern subjects an inability to hold space for complexity, uncertainty, complicity, failures and difficulties without being overwhelmed, irritated or immobilized.
+This is a logical consequence of existential investments in certainty, security, linear progress and control through universalizing and totalizing modes of knowledge production.

-We borrow the notion of “growing up” from Biesta (2019), who contrasts it with “infantilization”, and emphasizes that this is not about one’s literal age, but rather about the way we encounter and engage the world.
-Grown-up-ness is rooted in a deep acknowledgement that “the world is not just a construction of our mind or our desires, but actually has an existence and hence an integrity of its own” (p.
+Therefore, for those socialized within the house of modernity, especially those in low intensity struggle, we stress the necessity to “grow up”.
+Our argument resonates with Gert Biesta’s (2019) notion of “growing up”, which contrasts “growing up” with “infantilization”, and emphasizes that this is not about one’s literal age, but rather about the way we encounter and engage the world.
+Although some cultures, especially cultures that elevate youth, may find the call to grow up patronizing or ageist, we believe it is a generative notion because it prioritizes a call for relational accountability that is onto-metaphysically pertinent to many Indigenous modes of existence that relate to the land and other-than-human kin as older and wiser relations and that see healthy and compassionate eldership as the main goal of education (Ahenakew, 2017).
+Our call to maturity also resonates with Biesta’s assertion that grown-up-ness is rooted in a deep acknowledgement that “the world is not just a construction of our mind or our desires, but actually has an existence and hence an integrity of its own” (p.
 57).
 Here we emphasize that the world Biesta refers to is not the particular (modern/colonial) “world” to which we refer in our idea of “education for the end of the world as we know it.”
 We instead interpret it as signifying the collective, living social-ecological metabolism of the planet, of which we are all a part.
-This metabolism exceeds any human worldings that we can imagine or construct.
+This metabolism exceeds any human worldings that we can imagine or construct (Ermine, 1995; Mika, 2012 ).
+This understanding also echoes Gayatri Spivak’s (2012) imperative to “imagine ourselves as planetary accidents rather than global agents” (p.
+339).
+She states that, in order to do so, “the dominant and the subordinate must jointly rethink themselves as intended or interpellated by planetary alterity, albeit articulating the task of thinking and doing from different ‘cultural’ angles” (p.
+347).
+For Spivak, this kind of imagining demands, of those socialized within the house of modernity in particular, an “epistemic performance of a different kind” than Western reason allows (p.
+345).

 We add to Biesta’s notion of growing up an emphasis on showing up, that is taking responsibility – which we see not so much as an active choice, but rather a recognition of a responsibility that is already there, before will, which derives from the fact of our entanglement with everyone and everything.
 We review the notion of growing up first, before elaborating what we mean by showing up.

 Growing up